deepanshubajaj/Inventory-Management-System-Project...Class-12/README.md

 <br>  To  exit  the  main  program.

 <p><h2 align="center">HEADER  FILES  USED </h2>
-<br>I  have  used  the  following  header  files  in  my  project  :
+<br>Following  header  files  are used in this project  :
 <br>1)	Conio.h  = For  getch() , textcolor() , textbackground(), gotoxy()
 <br>2)	Fstream.h  = For  cin , cout  and  file  handling
 <br>3)	Dos.h  = For  delay()